pycon-mentored-sprints/organisational/README.md

 - Valery Briz
 - Katia Lira

-### The following people have been involved in organising previously
+### The following people have been involved in organising previous sprints

 - Nikoleta Glynatsi
 - Mariatta Wijaya